vmware-archive/kubecfg/CONTRIBUTING.md

 In order to make sure that the `vendor/` directory is kept up to date, the `Makefile` instructs `go build` to consume the modules from the vendored directory (via `-mod=vendor` flag) as opposed to fetching the modules in the user's cache.
 That flag is available only if GO111MODULE is turned on, but effectvely turns the build into a legacy pre-Go-modules build.

-If you're familiar with Go modules, feel free to build `kubecfg` with go build or test directly, but please check in vendored repository (the CI build will likely catch you if you forgret):
+If you're familiar with Go modules, feel free to build `kubecfg` with go build or test directly, but please check in vendored repository (the CI build will likely catch you if you forget):

 ```
 $ make vendor